sourabhbhavsar007/recipe-management-system/README.md

 ```

 - Delete Recipe By Id
-	- Delete the recipe by id can be used to delete particular Recipe.
-Following is the api url.
-It is DELETE request which accept ID as path parameter.
+	- Delete the recipe by Id can be used to delete matching Recipe.
+Following is the api endpoint.
+It is DELETE request which accept Id as path parameter.

 ```
 		GET